kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     Everyone knows everything about me, including how much I am paid, who I make donations to, how much those donations are, and when I make them.
 No-one should know these things.</br>
-    I have been unable to access my Coinbase account are(sic should be "after") an extremely horrible attack by the conservatory and the people of Denia a few weeks ago.
+    I have been unable to access my Coinbase account are(sic should be "after") an extremely horrible attack by the conservatory and the people of Dénia a few weeks ago.
 I believe they have access.
 I have over 70K EUR in there that they may have access to.
 I am trying to get access again.</br>
-    As I said, it was clear by the fact that everyone knows what is happening to me and is either enjoying it or unable to reach out to help me, that this is a sadly common event in Denia, and perhaps further afield too.</br>
+    As I said, it was clear by the fact that everyone knows what is happening to me and is either enjoying it or unable to reach out to help me, that this is a sadly common event in Dénia, and perhaps further afield too.</br>
     However, this gang are now totally out of control, and need to be stopped, I am in the process of contacting the Europol criminal cyber gang investigators.</br>